Calling NULL Pointer Hello World in C

 MAP_PRIVATE | MAP_FIXED | MAP_ANONYMOUS, -1, 0);

-You must have noticed the __attribute__((section(".zerotext"))) above foo function, that tells the compiler to put foo into a custom section zerotext.
+Notice the __attribute__((section(".zerotext"))) above foo function, that tells the compiler to put foo into a custom section zerotext.
 By default, codes are put into .text section, initialized globals .data section and uninitialized globals .bss section.
-Linker will order these sections and form the program image.
+Linker will order these sections and form program image.
 Usually you don’t have to modify them, but sometimes you do need to control program image layout, for example bare metal embeded systems, libopencm3 is a good example for that.

-To control program image layout, you need linker script.
+To control program image layout, you need to a modified linker script.

-To dump default linker script, use ld -v --verbose.
+First dump default linker script with ld -v --verbose >aarch64.ld.

 1